jmbost20/YouTransfer/README.md

 ## Packages

+This project can be run in Google Colab as it was developed, or it can be ran in a local environment as a .ipynb or converted to .py.

 To run this project, you need to have the following dependencies installed:

+- pandas
+- nltk
+- torch
 - Python 3.x
 - Jupyter Notebook
 - TensorFlow
 - PyTorch
 - Transformers

+## Usage

+To use with Google Colab:

+Mount your Google Drive by running the code cell containing drive.mount('/content/drive').
+This step allows access to the required files and storage for saving the processed data.

+Update the channels list variable with the names of the YouTube channels for which you want to clean and prepare the transcript data.

+Execute the cells in the notebook one by one.
+The notebook will perform the following tasks:

+1. Load the transcript data for the specified YouTube channels.
+2. Perform cleaning and tokenization on the transcript text.
+3. Format the transcript data into appropriate inputs for further processing.
+Save the formatted transcript data, vocabulary mappings, and labels to the specified locations in Google Drive.
+4. After executing the notebook, you will have the cleaned and formatted transcript data, vocabulary mappings, and labels saved in the specified locations on your Google Drive.

+# Development

+The next sections highlight the steps of development this project undertook

 ## Data Collection